sundogbio/szi-tile-source/README.md

 To counter this problem [Smart In Media](https://www.smartinmedia.com/) came up with the [SZI](https://github.com/smartinmedia/SZI-Format) format, which wraps the DZI file structure up in a single, uncompressed ZIP file.
-This choice of format obviously makes moving the tile images around a lot easier, but it also allows users access to each individual tile image by looking up its location in the ZIP file's Central Directory, and then reading the appropriate range of bytes directly out of the file.
+This choice of format obviously makes moving the tile images around a lot easier, but it also allows users to access each individual tile image by looking up its location in the ZIP file's Central Directory, and then reading the appropriate range of bytes directly out of the file.

-Unfortunately, reading the Central Directory from the file is a slightly involved process (see below), and is impractical to do on every tile request.
+Unfortunately, reading the Central Directory from the file is a slightly involved process ([see below](#fetching-the-central-directory)), and is impractical to do on every tile request.
 The intent of the authors of the SZI spec was that any system serving up images from remotely stored SZIs would first generate a cacheable map file of the SZI file before serving files, to enable rapid look up of the image tile locations.
-However, this precludes the efficient use of simple static storage systems to serve up SZI files unless you pre-process all the files to generate these maps and store them alongside the files themselves.
+However, this precludes the use of simple static storage systems to serve up SZI files unless you pre-process all the files to generate these maps and store them alongside the files themselves.

 The aim of this project is to enable OpenSeadragon to read unprocessed SZI files from static storage systems by transparently caching the Central Directory on the client side instead.